Jschlatt: Musical style and reception

 Schlatt's musical style draws inspiration from traditional crooners, particularly evident in his covers of classic Christmas songs and his interpretation of Frank Sinatra's "My Way".
 His debut album A Very 1999 Christmas received positive reception from fans, with particular praise for his vocal abilities in the traditional crooner style.

+Personal life

+In early 2021, Schlatt adopted an orange tabby cat named Jambo.

+On December 2, 2025, Schlatt revealed he had been in a car crash collision with a deer, claiming (as a joke) he had been driving four times over the speed limit when it occurred.
+He also revealed heart problems run in his family, and that his father had undergone heart surgery around the same time.